 - undergo preventative maintenance in accordance with the manufacturer's directions

 - be regularly calibrated in accordance with the manufacturer's direction

 - undergo biological control testing in accordance with the Queensland Health Spirometry (adult) guideline (PDF, 430KB).

 New spirometry standards

-In partnership with the Department of Natural Resources and Mines (DNRM), the Thoracic Society of Australia and New Zealand (TSANZ) has developed new standards for conducting spirometry tests and spirometry training courses:
+In partnership with the Department of Natural Resources, Mines and Energy (DNRME), the Thoracic Society of Australia and New Zealand (TSANZ) has developed new standards for conducting spirometry tests and spirometry training courses:

 - Standards for the delivery of spirometry for coal miner workers (PDF, 582KB)

 The new standards replace the Queensland Health Spirometry (adult) guideline.
 Although the standards are based on the same best practice requirements, they have been developed specifically for use in the health assessment of Queensland coal mine workers, and include detailed requirements around interpretation and spirometry training.

 Registered spirometry providers will need to transition to these standards by the end of 2017, with the exception of the new requirements for spirometry training for personnel.
 The other personnel requirements (i.e. regular completion of tests and log books) will need to be met by the end of 2017.

 DNRME has introduced a registration process for spirometry training courses.
 Once registered training courses are available, registered spirometry practices will be notified and advised of a transitional period to meet the new requirements for spirometry training for personnel.